nokia/nlc2cmd-submission-hubris/README.md

 ```
 python train.py
 ```
+You can change the hyperparameters in the `src/tune.py`.
+Using the current ones, you'll train the same gpt2-large model that was used in the competition.
+Refer to `src/config.py` for an explanation on the meaning of the different hyperparameters.
+In the notebooks, you can find some graphs on these used for tuning.

 # Web app
 The code comes with a basic flask app to demo the model.
 You can start it with: